jac11/RSA_GENKEY/README.md

        * rsa_alg.py -M /home/user/Message -H -E
    * ###  - Encryption With  Same Pravite KEY nad Public Key each time
        * Generate Private key and public key use
-       * rsa_alg.py  -K "Nmae of the Keys"
+       * rsa_alg.py  -K "name of the Keys"
        * rsa_alg.py  -K Test
        * by use this command you have private and public keys so you can use  to encryption the message by any one
        * so if you encrypt the message by private key you will Decrypt the message use public key
-       * Captila "P" for private key
+       * Capital "P" for private key
-       * Smaill "p" For public Key
+       * Small   "p" For public Key
        * rsa_alg.py -P name-Private-Key.pem   --message  Cryto.txt  --hex or --base64 --encrypt
        * rsa_alg.py -P  name-Private-Key.pem  -M Cryto.txt " -H or -B "-E
        * rsa_alg.py -P name-Public-Key.pem    --message  Cryto.txt  --hex or --base64 --encrypt